mtahran/LambdawithCron/README.md

    cd LambdawithCron
    ```

-2. Update the `dev.tfvars` file with your AWS credentials and any required variables.
+2. Update the `dev.tfvars` file with any required variables.

 3. Pass your credentials through CLI:
    ```bash